Rapptz/Shinobi/reference.md

 **Default value:** `-DNDEBUG`

 The preprocessor directives to be defined by the compiler.
 It is the equivalent to `#define STUFF`.
 Following that example, the resulting define would be `-DSTUFF`.

+### IGNORED_FILES

+**No default value**

+The files that will be ignored.
+If the SRCDIR listed is `./`, then you must specify the ignored files without the relative path.
+Otherwise it must list the SRCDIR in the name, e.g. if SRCDIR is `src` then the ignored file must be `src/stuff.cpp`.
+You must use forward-slashes (/) for paths and not back-slashes (\).

 ### INCLUDE_FLAGS

 **Default value:** `-I.`

 The directories the compiler should look for when using `#include` or any similar directive.
 These are usually prefixed with `-I`, e.g. `-I"directory"`.

 ### LIBS

 **No default value**

 The library flags to be passed to the linker during linking time.
 The order is usually important.
 These are prefixed with `-l` as a shortcut to `libname.a`.
 So following that example, the resulting flag would be `-lname`.

 ### LIB_PATHS